DulithAthukorala/DulithAthukorala/README.md

 I’m **Dulith**, an AI & ML undergraduate,

-I build machine learning and LLM-powered systems end-to-end (Data Perp to Model Deployment)
+I build end-to-end  machine learning and LLM-powered systems.

 My work focuses on **NLP, transformer architectures, and modern GenAI systems**, with an emphasis on building things cleanly, correctly, and with intent.